netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

    The current grouping captures the most common definition that is applicable to typical scheduling contexts known so far.
 Future modules can define other useful parameters as needed.
-For example, in scheduling context that allows multiple system sources to exist, the "source" and "precedence" parameters may need to reflect how schedules from different sources should be prioritised.
+For example, in a  scheduling context with multiple system sources to exist, the "source" and "precedence" parameters may need to reflect how schedules from different sources should be prioritised.